 A great solution would be showing a fascinating offer that would not make the visitor angry for disturbing them.

-You can show a special offer to get the last piece of some of your products in a lower price, for example.
+You can show a special offer to get the last piece of some of your products at a lower price, for example.
 This will interest your customers and maybe they’ll decide on a purchase at last. 😉

 Avoid using long and unclear content